kevinwang1011/twitter-twitch-notification-bot/README.md

 # THIS IS A PROJECT FULLY DEVELOPED BY AI, USE IT AT YOUR OWN RISK

-# Twitter-Twitch Notification Bot
+# Twitter-Twitch-YouTube Notification Bot

-A simple Python bot that monitors Twitch channels and automatically posts to Twitter/X when streams go live.
+A Python bot that monitors Twitch channels and YouTube channels, automatically posting to Twitter/X when streams go live.

 ## Features

-- 🎮 Monitors multiple Twitch channels for stream start events via EventSub WebSocket
+- 🎮 Monitors multiple Twitch channels via EventSub WebSocket
+- 📺 Monitors multiple YouTube channels via polling (60s interval)
 - 🐦 Posts customizable notifications to Twitter/X
 - 📝 Includes stream title and game in notifications
 - 🔧 Easy configuration via environment variables